michaelbradley91/Pipes/README.md

 * [Technicalities](Technicalities.md) - Various implementation specific details.
 If you think you've found a bug, it might help to look here.
 * [Disclaimer](Disclaimer.md) - I warn you that I am not perfect so things can go wrong...

+Worked Examples:
+* [Custom Composite Pipe](SimpleExample.md) - an example of creating a new pipe from existing pipes.

 Below is a quick summary of why I believe Pipes are fun!

 Summary